ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

   * `http:POST_BODY_BEARER|NO_BEARER` - Indicates that the Authentication credentials should be sent via the body of the POST request
 * `clientConfig` - HTTP client configurations, which calls the authorization endpoint

-The `oauth2:PasswordGrantConfig` record should be provided into the `oauth2:OutboundOAuth2Provider` when initializing, and the initialized `oauth2:OutboundOAuth2Provider` is passed to the `http:BearerAuthHandler`.
+The `oauth2:PasswordGrantConfig` record should be provided into the `oauth2:OutboundOAuth2Provider` when initializing and the initialized `oauth2:OutboundOAuth2Provider` is passed to the `http:BearerAuthHandler`.

 ```ballerina
 import ballerina/config;